Concesssion - While, Although, Though

 4. While cooking, I burned my hand.
 (During)

-The conjunction ‘while’ that appears mid-sentence always means ‘during’.
+The conjunction ‘while’ that appears in the middle of a sentence usually means ‘during’.

 • I hurt my hand while I was playing football.